 IFHE is raising funds for a scholarship for a young Iraqi, Ahmed Saeb, to continue his studies at the American University of Iraq, Sulaimani (AUIS).
-You can read about his story below, and how transformative an education at AUIS can be for young Iraqis.
+You can read about his story below, and how transformative education can be for young Iraqis.

 Iraq Fund for Higher Education is a tax-exempt public charity, and your contribution is tax-deductible.
 If you or your company would like to give $10,000 or more, we can name a scholarship after your family or company.

-If you are interested in supporting Ahmed’s education, please send an email to IFHE President Christine van den Toorn at email@example.com.
+If you have questions or are interested in supporting Ahmed’s education, please send an email to IFHE President Christine van den Toorn at email@example.com.
 No donation is too small (or too big).

 More on Ahmed’s story from IFHE President Christine van den Toorn: